shivankushsingh09/FitKit/README.md

    git clone https://github.com/shivankushsingh09/FitKit.git
    ```
 2. **Open the project:**
-   - You can view the app by opening `index.html` in your browser.
+   - View the app by opening `index.html` in your browser.
    - Or visit the [Live Demo](https://fitkit-v1.netlify.app/) directly.

 ---